pwsafe/pwsafe/README.MAC.DEVELOPERS.md

 ## Terminology

 * x86\_64 - Intel based Mac.
 Apple tools use this designation.
-* arm64 - arm based Mac (Apple Silicon or M1).
+* arm64 - arm based Mac (Apple Silicon, M1, etc.).
 Apple tools use this designation.
 * aarch64 or arch64 - alternative reference to an arm64 based Mac.
 * universal binary - a binary executable that contains multiple builds.
 A universal binary for pwsafe would contain x86\_64 and arm64 builds.
 It could run natively on Intel or Apple Silicon based Macs.